Home

 Growing Peppers Can Be Addictive!

 If you're a spicy food fanatic, growing peppers can become addictive because there are so many hot pepper varieties you'll want to try.
-If you love sweet peppers, you may be surprised to learn there are almost 100 different varieties available to the backyard vegetable gardener.
+If you love sweet peppers, you may be surprised to learn there are almost 100 different varieties readily available to the backyard vegetable gardener.

 Peppers are easy to grow in both container and traditional vegetable gardens.
 They grow 2-3 feet tall and require full sun exposure.
 Depending on the variety of pepper plant, fruit will be produced 65-130 days after transplanting in the garden.